 In addition to the reduced cost when selling more than 40 products per month, and bonus categories that come with using an Amazon professional seller plan, here are some additional advantages Amazon professional sellers have over individual sellers:

-- Manage inventory through feeds, spreadsheets, and reports
+- Inventory management.
+Manage inventory through feeds, spreadsheets, and reports

-- Calculate US sales and use taxes on your orders
+- Taxes.
+Calculate US sales and use taxes on your orders

-- Grant use permissions and account privileges to other users
+- Multiple users.
+Grant use permissions and account privileges to other users

 Why become an Amazon individual seller?